szaza/tensorflow-example-java/README.md

 `INFO  edu.ml.tensorflow.ObjectDetector - Object: bird - confidence: 0.64604723`

 ##### Note
-If you would like to create a client-server architecture with Spring Framework check this project: [TensorFlow Java API with Spring](https://github.com/szaza/java-tensorflow-spring).
+If you would like to create a client-server architecture with Spring Framework check this project: [TensorFlow Java tutorial with Spring](https://github.com/szaza/java-tensorflow-spring).

 ##### FAQ
 Is it much slower than the TensorFlow Python or TensorFlow C++ API? <br/>